-- "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+"Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
 This category includes fees for audit or other attest services required by legislation including statutory audits.
-"Audit-Related Fees" include fees billed for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of the Company's financial statements.
+"Audit Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Company's opinion.
 "Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing.
-The 2019 fees have been reclassified to reflect the current presentation for of audit related fees, tax fees and other fees.
-(1)